ucg8j/blog/posts/how-to-make-a-churn-model-in-r.md

 ## 0.8515625
 ```

 Surprisingly, the logistic regression model performs the best, with the top precision score and equal recall score with that of the decision tree.
 With more time, I’d see if tweaks to the decision tree and random forest models could change this.
-Its also possible over/undersampling could help.
+It's also possible over/undersampling could help.
 From here on I will use the logistic regression model.

 ## Examine the incorporation of time information